Euphredes/Sovereign/README.txt

 cabin, one day.
 He spots a truck turned over in the ditch on the side of the road.
 He finds a high ranking military commander.
-Mel offers to drive him where he must have needed to go before the accident.
+Mel offers to drive him to where he must have needed to go before the accident.